Hattie McDaniel

 News •

-Hattie McDaniel (born June 10, 1895, Wichita, Kansas, U.S.—died October 26, 1952, Hollywood, California) was an American actress and singer who was the first African American to win an Academy Award.
-She received the honour for her performance as Mammy in Gone with the Wind (1939).
+Hattie McDaniel (born June 10, 1893 or 1895, Wichita, Kansas, U.S.—died October 26, 1952, Woodland Hills, California) was an American actress and singer who was the first African American to win an Academy Award.
+She received the honor for her performance as Mammy in Gone with the Wind (1939).